Theoreumont/vueTS/README.md

-# AppsScriptFullTS
+#VueTS

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with Vue 3 Typescript in Vite.

 ## Recommended IDE Setup